esphome/esphome-docs/components/canbus.rst

 Standard vs. Extended ID
 ------------------------
 | Standard IDs and Extended IDs can coexist on the same segment.
-| It is important to know that for example Std.
-0x123 and Ext.
-0x123 are different addesses.
+| It is important to know that for example Standard 0x123 and Extended 0x123 are different addesses.
 | This example shows how the different ID types are used in the configuration for transmission and receiving.
 | For the IDs decimal or hexadecimal notation is possible:
 | 0x000 - 0x7ff / 0-2047 for Standard IDs only.